-The statutory guidance ‘Working Together to Safeguard Children’ states that where a local authority in England knows or suspects that a child has been abused or neglected, the local authority must notify the Child Safeguarding Practice Review Panel if:
+The Children Act 2004 (as amended by the Children and Social Work Act 2017) states that where a local authority in England knows or suspects that a child has been abused or neglected, the local authority must notify the Child Safeguarding Practice Review Panel (the Panel) and by extension the Department and Ofsted if:

-- the child dies or is seriously harmed in the local authority’s area; or
+(a) the child dies or is seriously harmed in the local authority’s area, or

 The local authority must also notify the Secretary of State and Ofsted where a looked after child has died, whether or not abuse or neglect is known or suspected.

 The statutory duty to notify the Panel came into effect from 29 June 2018.
 Prior to this, notifications were made to Ofsted.